Embroidermodder/website/emrm/index.rst

 \subsection{To Do}

 \begin{itemize}
-\item Beta
+#.
+Beta
 \begin{itemize}
-\item Libembroidery 1.0.
+#.
+Libembroidery 1.0.
-\item Better integrated help: I don't think the help should backend to a html file somewhere on the user's system.
+#.
+Better integrated help: I don't think the help should backend to a html file somewhere on the user's system.
 A better system would be a custom widget within the program that's searchable.
-\item EmbroideryFLOSS - Color picker that displays catalog numbers and names.
+#.
+EmbroideryFLOSS - Color picker that displays catalog numbers and names.
-\item Custom filter bug -- doesn't save changes in some cases.
+#.
+Custom filter bug -- doesn't save changes in some cases.
-\item Advanced printing.
+#.
+Advanced printing.
-\item Stitching simulation.
+#.
+Stitching simulation.
 \end{itemize}
-\item 2.x/ideas
+#.
+2.x/ideas
 \begin{itemize}
-\item User designed custom fill.
+#.
+User designed custom fill.
 \end{itemize}
 \end{itemize}